- OAuth for MCP Server: Complete Guide to Protecting Claude

 Vercel's Security Checkpoint can block requests to your OAuth endpoints, treating them as bot traffic.
 When this happens, Claude Web gets an HTML challenge page instead of JSON metadata, and the OAuth flow fails silently.

-Go to your Vercel project settings and add firewall exceptions for:
+In your Vercel project settings, add firewall exceptions for:

 Environment Variables